 When you have several cells that contain a sentence or more of text, try Format | Alignment | Top.
 Many people find this easier to read, since the text in each cell will start at the same level; otherwise, the height of the first word in each cell might vary.

 SEE: Check out these free alternatives to Microsoft Word and Excel.

 Alternative settings include Format | Alignment | Middle, which works well for titles for rows, and Format | Alignment | Bottom, which works well with rows and/or cells of short text not long enough to wrap (Figure D).

-For cells that contain sentences or paragraphs of text, try Format | Alignment | Left (or Ctrl + Shift +C).
-This matches the alignment that people may be used to when reading text in languages traditionally read from left-to-right, such as English, German, French and Spanish (Figure E).
+For cells that contain sentences or paragraphs of text, try Format | Alignment | Left (or Ctrl + Shift + L).
+This matches the alignment that people may be most accustomed to when reading text in languages traditionally read from left to right, such as English, German, French and Spanish (Figure E).

 Column and/or row headers may work well when centered: Format | Alignment | Center (or Ctrl+Shift+E).
 In some cases, a column or row that functions as a header may benefit from right-alignment, Format | Alignment | Right (or Ctrl + Shift + R).

-In the Google Sheets app on Android and iOS, you can select a cell (or cells), then tap the Text/Cell format icon in the upper right (it displays as an A with a few horizontal lines to the right).
+In the Google Sheets app on Android and iOS, you can select a cell or cells, then tap the Text/Cell format icon in the upper right; it displays as an A with a few horizontal lines to the right.
 This brings up both Text and Cell format options.

 How do you format text-heavy Google Sheets?

 If you work with Google Sheets that contain significant numbers of text fields, which text wrap and alignment settings do you prefer?
 Do you, like me, often adjust these settings when you first open a text-heavy spreadsheet?
 Let me know how you most often format text fields in Google Sheets, either by adding a comment below or sharing on Twitter (@awolber).